lore-lml/iota-streams-core/README.md

 This lib allows to :
 * Create single branch channels
 * Sending signed packets (public data only right now) to the Tangle (and the Tangle only).
-* Restoring channels to keep chaining messages to the same one even after the application stops.
+* Restoring channels to keep chaining messages to an already existing channel, even after the application stops.

-To learn more about IOTA-Streams clicke [here](https://docs.iota.org/docs/iota-streams/1.1/overview)
+To learn more about IOTA-Streams click [here](https://docs.iota.org/docs/iota-streams/1.1/overview)

 <!--
 ## Usage